GenCEO/go-dialogflow-integration/README.md

 ## Go Integration with Dialogflow
 This repository contains the code for integrating Google's Dialogflow services with Go, initially put together as part of a medium tutorial by the former owner.
-For more information about the project, please contact the current own
+For more information about the project, please contact the current owner